gsgallant/pennysaver/README.md

 #Comments:

-We did this a group project and it was both enjoyable and a great learning experience.
+We did this as a group project and it was both enjoyable and a great learning experience.
 I think the group worked together very well.

 Group Project, Members:
   Maike Fillmer,